dribnet/purvs/README.md

 I've been playing around wih transparency (I stlll want this shape to still be yellow) Also added two more parimeters
 I've now done up to letter L

+26/04

+code is now uploading to git from my own computer, for some reason I had two ps2 folders!

+I finshed my alphabet, I'm not just going to further refine my design and work on transitions.